 Consider the following image that shows the Cart page containing two different products.

 As you can see, the product ‘Some Name’ is a Flat rate product while the other one has a FedEx returned rate.
 You can check the actual rate by enabling the Debug mode in the plugins settings page.

 Refer the following snapshot of the FedEx Response containing the actual shipping rates, that is $61.71.

 Thus, the total shipping cost of the multiple products is $91.71( $61.71+$30).

-Defining a Fallback shipping rate is necessary if a rule does not apply to a certain product.
-This way the customer will end up paying a pre-defined amount based on their purchase.
-You can define the Fallback shipping rate based on either per quantity or per weight.
+Defining a Fallback shipping rate is necessary in case a shipping rule does not apply to a certain product or the entire cart.
+This way the customer will have to pay a fallback amount instead of nothing.

 Consider that you have a product that does not belong to any shipping class and the Fallback Rate On is set as Per Unit Weight.
 You can refer to the following images.

 As you can see that the Fallback rate is defined as $100.
 The Fallback Rate On option is set as Per Unit Weight, then the rate will be multiplied by the unit weight of the item.